tditheo/Ryzentosh-OCEFI/README.md

 | Nvidia     | Partially <sup>1</sup>        |
 | AMD        | Yes <sup>2</sup> |

 <sup>1</sup> NVidia GT(x) 600 / 700 was dropped in macOS 12 (Monterey), but you can revert this thanks to [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher).
+Other NVidia GPU are not supported.

 <sup>2</sup> All Polaris / Vega / Navi GPU are supported in last macOS Version.
 Older GPUs can be not compatible or need FakeID (More information : [GPU Buyers Guide](https://dortania.github.io/GPU-Buyers-Guide/modern-gpus/amd-gpu.html#r7-r9)

 For **AMD Navi 10 / 21 / 23 Series GPUs (RX 5000 / 6000)** you need to add `agdpmod=pikera` to `boot-args` to fix the black screen issue.

 [PAT Patch made by Shaneee](#PAT-Patch) is used by default.
 It improves GPU performance but it has a few caveats.
 Audio passed by HDMI or DisplayPort won't work or will be unstable.
 It also **may not** work with Nvidia GPUs.

-If you want to control monitor's brightness or HDMI/DP audio volume you need to use [MonitorControl](https://github.com/MonitorControl/MonitorControl) for that.

 ### Laptops